Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / How to Run CMD/Program under SYSTEM (LocalSystem) in Windows
+Windows OS Hub / Windows 11 / How to Run CMD/Program as SYSTEM (LocalSystem) in Windows

-How to Run CMD/Program under SYSTEM (LocalSystem) in Windows
+How to Run CMD/Program as SYSTEM (LocalSystem) in Windows

 Contents:

-• How to Run CMD/Process as SYSTEM on Windows 10 Using PSExec?
+• How to Run CMD/Process as SYSTEM on Windows Using PSExec

 The built-in SYSTEM account is used by the SCM (Service Control Manager) to run and manage system services.
-Using the System account (it may be also called NT AUTHORITY\SYSTEM, Local System or Computer\LocalSystem), most system services and processes are run (including NT OS Kernel).
-Open the service management mmc snap-in (services.msc) and note the services that have Local System in the LogOnAs column.
+Using the System account (it may also be called NT AUTHORITY\SYSTEM, Local System, or Computer\LocalSystem), most system services and processes are run (including the operating system NT Kernel).
+Open the Service Management mmc snap-in (services.msc) and note the services that have Local System in the LogOnAs column.
 These services are running under the SYSTEM account.

 windows services running as localsystem